Edit FTP Call Unit

 1. Expand the band by clicking it.
 Once expanded, you will see the Data Source field.

-3. You can drag and drop any nodeset from the Input section into the Data Source field.
-Open any message in the Input section, then drag the nodeset into the field.
+3. You can drag and drop any nodeset from any message into the Data Source field using the Input and Output sections.
+Open any message, then drag the nodeset into the field.

 Document Name